 A RotoQL Premium plan provides access to the core features

-The cheapest of the top three pricing plans is the Premium package.
+The cheapest of their desktop pricing plans is the Premium package.
 For $29.99, this plan offers the bulk of the useful RotoQL features that DFS players need.

 Pro Plans unlock advanced features and support for multiple sports